TimeEval/GutenTAG/doc/introduction/anomaly-types.md

 2. [RECOMMENDED] create a new anomaly type class under [gutenTAG/anomalies/types](../../gutenTAG/anomalies/types)
     1. the new class should inherit from [`gutenTAG.anomalies.BaseAnomaly`](../../gutenTAG/anomalies/types/__init__.py)

-## Creepy Anomaly
+## Creeping Anomaly

-Some anomaly types (`amplitude`, `mean`, and `variance`) allow for a transition into the anomaly - a creep.
+Some anomaly types (`amplitude`, `mean`, and `variance`) allow for a transition into the anomaly - a creeping.
-Therefore, the additional parameter `creep-length` for an anomaly is introduced.
-It takes `creep-length` points from the overall `length` anomaly points and creates a linear transition into the `length - creep-length` anomaly.
+Therefore, the additional parameter `creeping-length` for an anomaly is introduced.
+It takes `creeping-length` points from the overall `length` anomaly points and creates a linear transition into the `length - creeping-length` anomaly.

 ### Example